 Purpose - Students in the class are involved in activities and fundraisers to benefit their own class.
-Advisors: Helen Doyle & Nancy Foster: hdoyle@hanoverschools.org, nfoster@hanoverschools.org
+Advisors: Helen Doyle & Nancy Foster: hdoyle@hanoverschools.org, nfoster@hanoverschools.org, nfoster@hanoverschools.org

 Purpose - Students in the class are involved in activities and fundraisers to benefit their own class.